Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 The Firearm tables in this section shows the game's main weapons.
 These table lists the cost and weight of each weapon, as well as the following details:

-**Category**{ .inl } Every weapon falls into a category: Short-Arm, Long-Arm, Advanced.
+**Category**{ .inl } Every weapon falls into a category: Short-Arm and Long-Arm.
 Weapon proficiencies are usually tied to one of these categories.
 For example, you might have proficiency with Simple weapons.

 **Damage**{ .inl } The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.